Battle of Marais des Cygnes: Battle

-Aftermath and preservation
+Aftermath

 Later that morning, Philips and Benteen's troops encountered some of Price's men at the crossing of Mine Creek.
 The Union troops quickly attacked, and the ensuing Battle of Mine Creek became one of the largest battles between mounted cavalry during the war.
 The Confederates suffered a serious defeat, as several cannons and about 600 men, including Marmaduke, were captured.
 Shelby's division served as a rearguard, fighting the Battle of Marmiton River that evening.
 By the end of October 25, Price's army was so shattered and demoralized that the historian Albert E. Castel described it as essentially an armed mob.
 That night, Price burned most of his wagon train near Deerfield, Missouri so that it was no longer an encumbrance.
 By October 28, the Confederates had reached Newtonia, Missouri, where they were defeated by the commands of Blunt and Sanborn in the Second Battle of Newtonia.
 Price's army began to disintegrate, and the Confederates retreated first into Arkansas and then into the Indian Territory and Texas.
 Price's Raid, the last major offensive in the Trans-Mississippi Theater, was a failure.
 By December, Price only had 3,500 men left in an army that had begun the campaign with 12,000.